Sisi198/EEG-Study/README.md

 ### EX:

-If 'StimulusA' was presented at 1.5 seconds, and the subject pressed a 'Button' at 3.2 seconds, the text file would look roughly like this:
+* If 'StimulusA' was presented at 1.5 seconds, and the subject pressed a 'Button' at 3.2 seconds, the text file would look roughly like this:

-[Uploading Elatency, type
+    [Uploading Elatency, type 1.5, stimulusA 3.2, bottons EGeventcode.txt…]
-1.5, stimulusA
-3.2, bottons
-EGeventcode.txt…]()

 ### Option Settings (Crucial Step):

-When a new window opens, you must inform EEGLAB how the data in the imported file is structured.
+* When a new window opens, you must inform EEGLAB how the data in the imported file is structured.

   1. Input field (column) names: Specify the names according to the column order in the text file.

      EX: if the first column is the occurrence time and the second is the type, type latency type in this field, separated by a space.

   2. Time unit: If the latency numbers in the file are recorded in 'seconds', adjust this setting to match.

   3. Alignment: Choose the reference point for aligning the start of the existing data with the start of the event times.
 (The default is usually based on the first data sample).

   4. Apply: Click Ok, and the newly imported event markers will be overlaid on top of your existing EEG data.

-### After successful completion of these process, this screen will shows up:
+### After successful completion of this process, this screen will show up:

 <img width="1418" height="690" alt="Screenshot 2026-05-05 at 5 46 51 pm" src="https://github.com/user-attachments/assets/772d579d-30e6-4ef0-83ef-6f1617dd3f86" />

 1. Append events (Whether to keep existing events)